The Colors of Ices: Measuring ice column density through photometry: Data

 \subsection{JWST NIRCam}

-We discuss photometric data obtained with JWST NIRCam toward The Brick (G0.253+0.016; projects 1182 and 2221), dust ridge clouds c and d (project 2221), and Sgr B2 (project 5365).
+We discuss photometric data obtained with JWST NIRCam toward The Brick (G0.253+0.016; projects 1182 and 2221), dust ridge clouds C and D (project 2221), and Sgr B2 (project 5365).
 The photometric measurement process is described in \citet{Ginsburg2023}, \citet{Gramze2025}, and \citet{Budaiev2025}.
 In brief, \texttt{photutils} \citep{Bradley2025} was used with \texttt{webbpsf} and \texttt{stpsf} \citep{Perrin2012,Perrin2014} to perform PSF photometry on each individual frame, then the frames were cross-matched.
 The cross-matching included all stars whose nearest neighbor is $>0.1$\arcsec\ away from any others in the catalog as a new entry, and merged with existing entries those that had a neighbor within $\leq0.1$\arcsec.
 Individual star measurements were kept only if both their \texttt{qfit} and \texttt{cfit} values were $<0.4$.
 The star measurements (of which there are up to 24) were then filtered with a sigma-clipping algorithm with $\sigma=3$ and 5 iterations.
 Any stars with fewer than 4 independent measurements after this clipping were removed from the catalog.
 The final combined measurement was the inverse-variance-weighted average of the individual frame measurements.

 The individual filters' catalogs were then cross-matched into a band-merged catalog.
 Stars were considered the same object if their separation is $<0.1$\arcsec.
 For analysis in this work, we keep only measurements with detections in each of the 6 filters in program 2221 (F182M, F187N, F212N, F405N, F410M, and F466N) and uncertainty less than 0.1 mag, i.e., S/N$>10$.
 Similarly, for project 1182 data, we keep only stars with uncertainty $<0.1$ mag in F200W, F356W, and F444W (we do not require a detection in F115W, since few stars in the Galactic Center are detected at such short wavelengths).
 Finally, stars with $m_{F182M} < 15.5$ were excluded because they are saturated.
-Stars with $m_{F410M}<13.7$ and F405N-F410M $<-0.2$ or $m_{F410M}>17$ and F405N-F410M$<-1$ were also excluded for saturation and an additional currently-unexplained effect on the faint end.
+Stars with $m_{F410M}<13.7$ and F405N$-$F410M $<-0.2$ or $m_{F410M}>17$ and F405N$-$F410M$<-1$ were also excluded for saturation and an additional currently-unexplained effect on the faint end in which some faint sources have blue colors in these filters.

-We use AB magnitudes throughout.
-We calculate the AB magnitude using zero points acquired from the SVO Filter Profile Service \citep{Rodrigo2024}.
+We use Vega magnitudes throughout.
+We calculate the Vega magnitude using zero points acquired from the SVO Filter Profile Service \citep{Rodrigo2024}.

 There is an apparent systematic offset in colors that affects the F405N and F410M filters, the former more than the latter.
 We do not know the origin of this offset, though it may be from atmospheric absorption from the Br$\alpha$ line in the stellar spectra.
 It adds a 5\% (0.05 mag) systematic uncertainty to the measurements.